-There may be a reduced administrative burden with Alternative 2 and Preferred Alternative 3 if the electronic ITQ system is developed under Action 2.
-The electronic system will be able to keep track of vessel shares amongst the active vessels.
-Under Alternative 1, the existing Catch Share system will have to significantly reorganized to handle the shareholder's agent's ability to harvest under a vessel not permitted to the shareholder.
-This will add significant administrative burden and delay implementation.
-Preferred Alternative 3 and Alternative 4 would remove the requirement for a wreckfish permit thus eliminating some of the administrative burden.
-Even under Preferred Alternative 3 and Alternative 4, a vessel would still require allocation to harvest wreckfish.
-Allocation must be transferred from a wreckfish shareholder.
+There may be a reduced administrative burden with Alternative 2 and Preferred Alternative 3 compared to Alternative 1 (No Action) if the electronic ITQ system is developed under Action 2.
+The electronic system will be able to automatically ensure the vessels used to harvest wreckfish are linked to the shareholder and determine if that vessel has a current valid permit.
+Under Alternative 1, the existing Catch Share system will require significant and complex structural changes to allow for the shareholder's agent's ability to harvest under a vessel not permitted to the shareholder.
+This may also require significant modifications to the permit application systems to identify the relationship between the agent and the shareholder.
+This will add significant administrative burden and cost and would likely delay the implementation timeline considerably.
+Preferred Alternative 3 and Alternative 4 would remove the requirement for a wreckfish permit thus eliminating some of the administrative burden and easing the data reconciliation and analysis of the program.
+Even under Preferred Alternative 3 and Alternative 4, a vessel would still require annual allocation to harvest wreckfish.
+Annual allocation must be transferred from a wreckfish shareholder.
 The Council will need to consider some actions relating to maintenance and transferability of shares and allocation if the system moves to an electronic system.
-Therefore Alternative 4 could function similar in the fishery to Preferred Alternatives 3 and 2 if restrictions were placed on allocation transfer (e.g., transfer of allocation only allowed to accounts with shares).
-This would be a more streamlined approach than using a separate permit to accomplish the same end.
+Therefore, Alternative 4 could function similarly in the fishery to Preferred Alternatives 3 and 2 if restrictions were placed on annual allocation transfers (e.g., transfer of allocation only allowed to accounts with shares).
+This ould be a more streamlined approach than using a separate wreckfish permit to accomplishme end. h the